 How big is your chihuahua?

-How big your chihuahua is will guide how many calories he needs a day.
+How big your chi is will guide how many calories he needs a day.
 The other factors that affect how many calories your chihuahua needs will be life-stage, if neutered or spayed (dogs that have been de-sexed will need fewer calories), how active your dog is and any medication he may be on.

 Your vet should be happy to provide this information.
 Be careful with some of the online canine calorie calculators, some of them are just plain wrong.

 Most dog owners inadvertently overfeed their dogs.
 It is difficult not to as the instructions on dog food packets are often vague and, at the time of writing manufacturers are not required to put the calorie content of their food on the packet.

 I think also, there is a danger that dog owners have changed their perception of what is an acceptable body aesthetic for their dog, fearing criticism if their dog appears to be too thin, when in most cases some rib definition is acceptable.